How to Force a Copy of a Google Doc (Step-by-Step Tutorial)

 Step 5: Share the Copy Link

-Now when someone clicks your link, they won’t open your original file.
-Instead, they’ll see a screen that says:
+Now when someone clicks your link, instead of opening your file, they will see a prompt that says:

-Once they click Make a copy, a fresh version of your document is saved directly into their own Google Drive.
+Once they click Make a copy, a fresh version saves directly to their Google Drive.
+Clean, simple, and nothing changes on your end.

 Common Mistakes to Avoid

-Don’t share a /view link if you want people to use the document, they’ll have to manually make a copy.
+• Do not send the /view link if you want clients to use the document.
+They will have to manually make a copy themselves, which adds friction.

-Always test your copy link before sending it out.
-Paste it in a new browser window to make sure it opens correctly.
+• Always test your link before sending.
+Paste it into a new browser window (ideally in an incognito tab) to make sure the copy prompt appears correctly.

 FAQs About Forcing a Copy of a Google Doc

-2. Can people still access my original file?
+Will people be able to access my original file?

-No. With the copy link, they only get their own version.
+No. With the copy link, they only ever see their own version.
 Your master file stays private and untouched.

-They’ll need a Google account to save the copy into their own Drive.
-If they don’t have one, the link won’t work.
+They’ll need a Google account to save the copy to their own Drive.
+If they don’t have one, the link will not work for them.

-4. Can I brand my template before sharing it?
+Can I add my branding to the template before sharing?

-To force a copy of a Google Doc, change the end of your share link from /edit to /copy.
+Change the end of your Google Doc share link from /edit to /copy.
 Anyone who clicks it will be prompted to save their own version, and your original template stays protected.

 Video Tutorial: How to Force a Copy of a Google Doc